Explore this Section

 The Central Core / Chapel / Union Square / Concourse

 The central and unchanging core of campus has always been the open space between the Chapel (1965), the Library (1962) and the Students' Union Building (1962).
 Even before these buildings were erected, this open area in front of two large wartime Nissen Huts at that location was at the heart of campus life.
 The area later became known as the Concourse and at times it is called Union Square.
+For the imaginative, the Union Building, Library and Chapel might be visualised as a trinity serving respectively, "Body, Mind and Spirit".

 Photo right: The Concourse in 2011 before the installation of the Forest of Light and landscaping outsdie the Union Building.